We pride ourselves on the technical expertise we have built up over more than 40 years of working in sexual and reproductive health.

 Impact 2 is an innovative and industry-leading mathematical tool that allows us to measure the impact of our work and the wider social and economic benefits of offering access to contraception.
 We have made it available for download, along with guidance and training notes.

-With accurate data we can make informed decisions on how to make the most of our resources to reach more women and have greater impact.
+With accurate data we can make informed decisions on how to make the most of our resources to reach more women and have the greatest impact.

 The core metric we, and many others in the sector, use to measure the impact and performance of our work is ‘Couple Years of Protection’ (CYP).
 One CYP is the contraception needed for a couple to prevent pregnancy for one year.